 Without the right customer survey feedback tool, you’ll have a whole lot of data and no way to distill it or glean valuable insights from it.
 Choose a tool that gives you the ability to ask different types of questions, examine basic metrics such as response rates, and track customer sentiment over time.

 No one enjoys spending a lot of time answering surveys, so be sure to keep your survey questions short and to the point.
 When asking open-ended questions, keep the minimum character count short, make the question optional, or offer an incentive.

 Send the surveys at the right time.

-Give a lot of thought to the placement of your surveys over the course of the customer journey.
-It wouldn’t make sense to send a survey to someone who’s only just subscribed to your blog — nor would it make sense to send one years after a customer stopped doing business with you.
+Give a lot of thought to the placement of your surveys throughout the customer journey.
+It wouldn’t make sense to send a survey to someone who’s only just subscribed to your blog — nor would it make sense to send one year after a customer stopped doing business with you.

 When do you send a customer service survey?
 Send it after a lengthy interaction with one of your teams, a few weeks after purchase or onboarding, and a few times throughout the year to measure the customer’s happiness.

 A/B testing is an excellent way to find out whether your surveys are as effective as they can be.
 Simply create two versions of the survey with minimal changes.
 You can change the order of the questions, the number of questions, the wording, and even the color of the buttons.
 (Change only one thing at a time so you can track its effectiveness.)

 Send both out to a segment of your customer base and find out which one generates more responses.